webrecorder/browsertrix/README.md

 See `frontend/docs` for instructions on how to run the docs locally.

-## Deployment
+## Installation

-The latest deployment documentation is available at [docs.browsertrix.com/deploy](https://docs.browsertrix.com/deploy).
+Instructions for setting up Browsertrix is available at [docs.browsertrix.com/deploy](https://docs.browsertrix.com/deploy).

 The docs cover deploying Browsertrix in different environments using Kubernetes, from a single-node setup to scalable clusters in the cloud.